Locally-Grown

 'British Wool' - well, that's wool from Britain?
 Well, yes and no.

-These wools are beautiful (it's why we use them) and they harness brilliant washing, spinning and dyeing expertise and skills within Britain but they are not sourced from British farms.
+These wools are beautiful, soft and smooth (it's why we use them and support both the skilled spinners in Italy and Scotland).
+They harness brilliant washing, spinning, dyeing expertise and skills within Britain and Italy but they are not sourced from British farms.

-Also, do watch out for the term 'locally-sourced' too.
-This can be used to describe wool that has been sourced via a spinner or agent who is 'based' in the British Isles, but the actual wool is not local - it's imported.
+Also, look out for the term 'locally-sourced' too.
+This can be used to describe wool or cotton that has been sourced via a spinner or agent who is 'based' in the British Isles, or Europe, but the actual fibre is not local - it's imported.

 We'll always endeavour to be as clear as possible.
-We know, it can be terribly confusing.
 To us, British Wool is wool that is British from the sheep, right through to the final sweater.
-British at every stage.
+British at each stage.
 It's why we call it Locally-Grown.

 GIVING BACK